Thumbnail Emotion

 Happy

-+0% views not significant p = 1.000 · vs. averageThe face shows a genuine smile or joyful expression.
++0% views trend only · vs. averageThe face shows a genuine smile or joyful expression.
 Signals positive content — a win, good news, or celebration.

 Neutral

-Shorts +2% not significant p = 1.000 · vs. averageThe face shows no particular emotion — a standard headshot or passport-style expression.
+Shorts -8% trend only · vs. averageThe face shows no particular emotion — a standard headshot or passport-style expression.
 Fails to signal what kind of emotional experience the video offers.

 Real examples from the dataset